 12 Top-Rated Tourist Attractions in Tunisia

-When you've craned your neck at Kairouan's minarets and played Gladiator at El Djem, it's time to head into the Sahara to sample the raw, empty beauty of the desert.
+When you've craned your neck at Kairouan's minarets and played gladiator at El Djem, it's time to head into the Sahara to sample the raw, empty beauty of the desert.
 The sun-soaked beaches of the Mediterranean coastline, fringed by palms and lapped by gentle waves, will still be waiting for you when you get back.

-1 El Djem Amphitheatre
+1 El Djem Amphitheater

-5 Bardo Museum
+4 The National Bardo Museum

 6 Grand Erg Oriental